 Thermography is often used to proactively plan for injury rehabilitation, as well as when it is advised to consider other modalities like acupressure, massage, cold laser, or other protocols offered by your veterinarian.
 It does not replace other diagnostics (x-ray, ultrasound) but is best used in combination to pinpoint areas of concern and/or monitor the healing process.

 How does it work?
 Thermal imaging cameras can detect heat at the skin's surface.
 The camera then creates a detailed picture called a thermogram derived from the infrared radiation emitted from the horse's skin.
 This data is uploaded to a computer with specially designed thermal imaging software which creates a map of thermal patterns within the body.
-As the body's vascular, muscular and neural systems are typically symmetrical, any deviation can signal early lesions, disease or inflammatory processes.
+As the body's vascular, muscular and neural systems are typically symmetrical, any deviation can signal very early lesions, disease or inflammatory processes.

 “Skin temperature is largely under the control of the autonomic nervous system and inflammatory processes.
 Sagittal symmetry is expected throughout the body.
 Asymmetric IR (infrared) emission of 1°C or greater can be indicative of sympathetic nervous system dysfunction or other pathology.”
 American Academy of Thermology